-Staff kept records of their checks of emergency medicines and equipment to make sure all items were available, within their expiry date and in working order.
-The list now in use at the practice has been updated, in line with recognised guidance on items that should be available.

-A dental nurse worked with the dentists and the dental hygienist when they treated patients in line with General Dental Council Standards for the Dental Team.
+Emergency equipment and medicines were available as described in recognised guidance.
+We found staff kept records of their checks of these to make sure they were available, within their expiry date, and in working order.
+A dental nurse worked with the dentists, the dental hygienist and dental hygiene therapist when they treated patients in line with General Dental Council Standards for the Dental Team.